-Formal and actual arguments of both external functions and exported functions are bound by the principle "What You Specify Is What You Get."
+Formal and actual arguments of both imported functions and exported functions are bound by the principle "What You Specify Is What You Get."
 This principle is binding both for the caller and for the callee, in C code and in SystemVerilog code.
-For the callee, it guarantees the actual arguments are as specifed for the formal ones.
+For the callee, it guarantees the actual arguments are as specified for the formal ones.
 For the caller, it means the function call arguments shall conform with the types of the formal arguments, which might require type-coercion on the caller side.

-Neither compiler (C or SystemVerilog) can make argument coercions between a caller's declared formals and the callee's declared formals if the code of a caller and the code of a callee are in different languages and are processed independently.
-If the callee's formal arguments are declared in a different language than the caller's formal arguments; there is no visible relationship between the two sets of formals.
-Users are expected to understand all argument relationships and provide properly matched types on both sides of the interface.
+Another way to state this is that no compiler (either C or SystemVerilog) can make argument coercions between a caller's declared formals and the callee's declared formals.
+This is because the callee's formal arguments are declared in a different language than the caller's formal arguments; hence there is no visible relationship between the two sets of formals.
+Users are expected to understand all argument relationships and provide properly matched types on both sides of the interface (see section A.6.2).

-In SystemVerilog code, the compiler can change the formal arguments of native SystemVerilog function and modify its code accordingly, because of optimizations, compiler pragmas, or command line switches.
-Similarly, a SystemVerilog compiler will naturally provide any necessary coercions for the actual arguments of every function call, including external functions calls.
+In SystemVerilog code, the compiler can change the formal arguments of a native SystemVerilog function and modify its code accordingly, because of optimizations, compiler pragmas, or command line switches.
+The situation is different for imported functions.
+A SystemVerilog compiler can not modify the C code, perform any coercions, or make any changes whatsoever to the formal arguments of an imported function.

+A SystemVerilog compiler will provide any necessary coercions for the actual arguments of every imported function call.
 For example, a SystemVerilog compiler might truncate or extend bits of a packed array if the widths of the actual and formal arguments are different.
+Similarly, a C compiler can provide coercion for C types based on the relationship of the arguments in the exported function's C prototype (formals) and the exported function's C call site (actuals).
+However, a C compiler can not provide such coercion for SystemVerilog types.